 What Can the Book of Mormon Teach Me about Repentance and Forgiveness?

 Sin makes us unclean, and “no unclean thing can inherit the kingdom of God” (Alma 40:26).
-We all fall short of the glory of God.
-To make it possible for us to return to live with Him someday, He provided a way for us to cleanse ourselves from sin.
-When we repent and have faith in the Lord Jesus Christ, we “may stand spotless ... at the last day” (3 Nephi 27:20)
+To make it possible for us to return to live with Him someday, God provided a way for us to cleanse ourselves from sin.
+When we repent and have faith in the Lord Jesus Christ, we “may stand spotless ... at the last day” (3 Nephi 27:20).

 What is forgiveness?